poormanslaserscanner/go-sqlite/README.md

 **NOTE:** Input and output is always a 2D double matrix!

 go-sqlite helps to write a matrix into a sqlite database.
 It will create automaticaly a table called `go-sqlite-XX`.
 The number of rows is saved in id=1 **(this is an important information for reshape)**.
-However, it's slow!
-On Linux, try to save in tmpfs, it's faster _(don't forget to move the file to a more save place then tmps when you're finished)_  8-)
-Reading is faster _(even when it's not tmpfs)_!
+It saves in 100 value steps.
+That means, a 10x10 matrix is safed in one step.

 	>> m=rand(6,7)